 For lower risk: All investments come with a degree of risk.
 However, some are riskier than others.
 Some have unproven business models, while some are young companies looking to topple the goliath.
 However, blue chip stocks have proven their mettle over the years, emerging stronger from market downturns and rewarding investors with steady dividends.

 However, it’s worth noting that no sector or company is infallible or immune to market volatility.
-For example, no one could have predicted an event like COVID-19 could bring the entire aviation and travel sector to its knees.
+For example, no one could have predicted an event like COVID-19 could bring the entire aviation and travel sector to its knees in 2020.

 Blue chip stocks you should be able to recognise anywhere